 This is the beach where kite surfers congregate and its great fun to watch them or have a go yourself.
 It’s also known as Woollongong Beach as it is just behind the University of Wollongong.
 In the old days you could drive up on to the beach and have barbeques but this is not allowed anymore.
 It really is just a stretch of open beach and there are no facilities- so make sure you bring snacks and water etc. with you.
 It’s a lovely peaceful stretch of beach with views of the Burj Al Arab and you can take a good long walk up the beach.
 Kite Beach is on the shore opposite the Al Manara Road junction- just swing off down one of the little side roads and you will find it!

 The Golden Tulip Hotel runs this stretch of beach and beach access costs 100 Dhs, which is great as it means you can use their pool, facilities, bars and cafés too.
 There are volley ball nets and barbeques.
 There is also a watersports club which offers waterskiing, wake boarding, banana boating and other activities.
 It’s a great place to escape Dubai at the weekend and you could even team it with an overnight stay at the resort.

 OK, so this is not a free beach but it sounds pretty amazing and with it costing 500 Dhs a person to go and visit the first open island of The World development we reckon it would be worth it for a splurge- visitors would no doubt be very impressed too!
-Situated on the island of Lebanon the beach club features eight private chalets, an restaurant, a swimming pool and two beach areas.
-You will be ferried to the island on a boat- the pick- up points are still to be announced as the club is expected to open April 2012.
-Visit www.royalislandbeachclub.ae for more information.
+Situated on the island of Lebanon the beach club features eight private chalets, a restaurant, a swimming pool and two beach areas.
+You will be ferried to the island on a boat- at the pick- up points.